Mlaiel/iacherie/docs/reports/INTEGRATION_PERFORMANCE_TESTS_IMPLEMENTATION.md

 ## 🎯 Implementation Summary

-This implementation provides comprehensive **API integration tests** and **performance/load/stress tests** for the Ainflue platform, fulfilling the requirements specified in the problem statement.
+This implementation provides comprehensive **API integration tests** and **performance/load/stress tests** for the IA Chérie platform, fulfilling the requirements specified in the problem statement.

 ## 📋 What Was Implemented